TNG/JGiven/jgiven-html5-report/README.md

 ## Currently missing features compared to the static HTML report (TODO)

-1. Group Tags and Classes are not collapsed in the Navigation menu
 1. Cases are not collapsed
 1. Search in scenarios
 1. Overview Page